-Join us to Celebrate ARCA’s 20th Anniversary!
+Join us for ARCA’s 20th Anniversary Birthday Party!

 Nathan Carterette

 Bringing to ARCA his “Poets of the Piano” series that he took on a 25-city American tour, Nathan Carterette has dazzled ARCA audiences in three solo piano concerts as well a collaborative performance with the Renaissance City Winds in ARCA’s 10th Anniversary concert.
-A favorite pianist of Dr. Arthur Steffee, Nathan also performed for a ARCA donor dinner in the RiverStone mansion.
+His was the first concert in 2020 after the COVID lockdown and his virtuosic and lyrically beautiful performance in 2022 was deeply appreciated by Arthur Steffee – who took great pleasure choosing pianists for ARCA’s series.

 In his most recent ARCA concert at the Lincoln Hall Steinway, “Music for the Ballet”, Nathan enthralled the audience with Mikhal Pletnev’s virtuosic arrangement of Tchaikovsky’s Nutcracker Suite and movements from Prokofiev’s ballet Romeo and Juliet.

-Kathy Soroka
+Katherine Soroka

-Known to audiences as an ARCA Board member greeting the audience at the back of the hall, Katherine (Kathy) Soroka has had a double career both onstage and backstage in the performing arts.
-Hailed for her “masterful” and “heartfelt vocalism” (Pittsburgh Post Gazette), she is known for her moving and vivid performances as a singer-actress, “finding both lush lines and dramatic intensity… commanding the stage”.
+Hailed for her “masterful” and “heartfelt vocalism” (Pittsburgh Post Gazette), she is known for her moving and vivid performances as a singer-actress that are brimming with life, pathos and humor, “finding both lush lines and dramatic intensity… commanding the stage”.
 (TribLive)

 Kathy has performed frequently over the years with pianist Nathan Carterette on series at Chatham University, Tuesday Musical Club and First Fridays in Pittsburgh and in Walker Recital Hall at Mercyhurst University.
 This is their first collaboration for ARCA in Lincoln Hall.